Chaosmose/PdSSync/README.md

 A simple delta synchronizer for large repositories.
 The synchronization relies on a client software and if necessary a mediation service currently implemented in PHP.
-It allows to synchronizes local and distant sets of files by using a mediation service master  -> mediation -> clients PdSSync is still in early development phases do not use in any project !
+It allows to synchronizes local and distant sets of files by using a mediation service.
+PdSSync is still in early development phases do not use in any project !